 measured out ingredients to make a single serving banana bread.

-• Semi-Sweet Chocolate Chips: You only use one (1-ounce) square of a chocolate baking bar or can also omit it completely for a basic banana bread.
+• Semi-Sweet Chocolate Chips: For a basic banana bread, you can use only one (1-ounce) square of a chocolate baking bar or omit it completely.
 Chocolate chips can also be substituted.

 • Brown Sugar: Light or Dark brown sugar can be used.
-You can also substitute a white granulated sugar but I prefer the velvety flavor of the brown sugar.
+You can also substitute white granulated sugar, but I prefer the velvety flavor of brown sugar.

-• Yogurt: The yogurt is used as an egg substitute.
-You can also use equal amounts of applesauce.
-For traditional banana bread, you can substitute using one egg yolk.
+• Yogurt: Yogurt is used as an egg substitute.
+Equal amounts of applesauce can also be used.
+For traditional banana bread, one egg yolk can be substituted.

-• Vanilla Extract: A vanilla paste is thicker and adds an extra level of vanilla to the bread. feel free to substitute in equal amounts.
+• Vanilla Extract: A thicker vanilla paste adds an extra level of vanilla to the bread.
+Substitute in equal amounts.

 A small round baking dish coatedin butter and lightly sprinkled with flour.

 Step One: Preheat the oven to 350 degrees.
-Lightly coat a 8 or 10-ounce baking ramekin with oil or butter.
+Lightly coat an 8 or 10-ounce baking ramekin with oil or butter.

 Mashed banana with water and butter in small bowl.

-Step Two: In a medium-size bowl mash the bananas.
-You will have about half a cup mashed banana. and add the water and then add the softened butter, mix it all together.
+Step Two: In a medium-sized bowl, mash the bananas.
+You will have about half a cup of mashed banana.
+Add the water and then add the softened butter, mix it all together.

 Mashed banana with water and butter in small bowl.